Cheap Seats at Comerica Park | Detroit Tigers

 Like all ballparks, the one in Detroit has seating choices for every budget.
-I’ve talked about some of those choices here, but here’s some things you should know about the cheap seats at Comerica Park:
+I go into much more detail about Comerica Park seating here, but here’s some things you should know about the cheap seats at Comerica Park:

 Cheap Seats at Comerica Park, Tip #1) Outfield Seating.
 The Pavilion seats are behind both teams’ bullpens in left field.
 The bullpens were placed there to move the ridiculously far fences in to appease grumpy power hitters after the departure of Juan Gonzalez.
 This makes for a fine view of pitchers warming up for the people in lower seats, but the Big Board is directly behind you and requires a painful neck twist to see, and these seats are very far from home plate.

 The Bleachers in right field are benches with no armrests, but they do have backs and are numbered for less of that uncomfortable cheek-sharing.
 The lower bleachers in right center field can be right up on the action with no bullpens in the way.
 Keep in mind that in Section 101 you can lose a portion of the outfield.